-2. A special string-device (see Fig. 62 right) allows a clean sample/collection bottle to be placed inside the filtering bottle to capture filtered water direct from the funnel.
+2. A special string-device (see Fig. 66 right) allows a clean sample/collection bottle to be placed inside the filtering bottle to capture filtered water direct from the funnel.
 Connect the tube from the filtering flask to the pump.
+Hint: It can be impractical to use the 20 ml bottles in the spring-device, alternatively a clean and rinsed 50 ml sample bottle can be used to collect the filtered water before transferring it to the 20 ml bottles.